 There’s no need to go overboard and do 25 minutes of research before every phone call.
 At my agency, we have a team of people do our research for us, so it’s ready to go.
 But if you don’t have that resource, just hop on LinkedIn for a few minutes to learn the basics about the prospect: their job background, their past employers, what topics they seem to be interested in, where they went to school, where they’re located, etc.

 Ideally, use LinkedIn Navigator, which can give you much more valuable information and insight into prospects.

 The key is to ask questions that truly engage your prospects and get them to do the talking.
 Remember, if you’re doing all the talking in a selling situation, you’re in trouble.

 The data shows that top-performing salespeople ask more questions to determine whether prospects are a fit early on in the sales process.
 So ask more questions.

-Sales Training Basics #7: Don’t be afraid to lose sales.
+Bonus #7: Don’t be afraid to lose sales.

 Many salespeople are absolutely terrified of losing a sale.
 You know what?
 It happens.
 It’s not a big deal.
 I lose sales.
 Every top-performing salesperson loses sales sometimes.
 It’s not the end of the world.

 Quite frankly, living in fear of losing a sale will make you a far less effective salesperson.
 You need to be completely unafraid of losing a sale.
 When you’re actually unafraid of losing a sale, prospects immediately sense it—and they respect you more.